-Founded in 2008 and headquartered in Redwood City, California, GoFundMe has become one of the world’s most successful crowdfunding platforms.
-The platform’s campaigns have raised over $10 billion from 130 million donations globally to date.
+Founded in 2008, GoFundMe has become one of the world’s most successful crowdfunding platforms.
+The platform’s campaigns have raised over $15 billion from 200 million donations globally to date.

 How GoFundMe Works